-Subject to limited exceptions, an “eligible employee” is defined as one who: (1) has worked for a covered employer for at least 12 months (not necessarily consecutively); (2) has been employed for at least 1,250 hours during the 12-month period immediately preceding the start of the leave; and (3) works at a location where at least 50 employees are employed by the employer within 75 miles.
+Subject to the temporary exceptions in the FFCRA, an “eligible employee” is defined as one who: (1) has worked for a covered employer for at least 12 months (not necessarily consecutively); (2) has been employed for at least 1,250 hours during the 12-month period immediately preceding the start of the leave; and (3) works at a location where at least 50 employees are employed by the employer within 75 miles.

 A “serious health condition” is an illness, impairment, or physical or mental condition that involves: (1) inpatient care in a hospital, hospice, or residential medical care facility; or (2) continuing treatment by a health care provider.
 By analogy, this may include COVID-19 where complications arise that create a serious medical condition, as defined under the FMLA.

-- Do I qualify for the new Emergency Paid Sick Leave Act?
+Q11.
+Do I qualify for the new FFCRA?

-The employee may qualify for FMLA leave.
+The employee may qualify for FMLA leave, and may also qualify for benefits under the FFCRA.
 The employee is advised to obtain medical certification from the relative’s doctor and turn it in to Human Resources.
-The employee may use annual leave or e-leave.
+If not covered by the FFCRA, the employee may use annual leave or e-leave.

 Yes.
 During a pandemic health crisis, the American with Disabilities Act (“ADA”) permits employers to require an employee who is out sick to provide a doctor’s note, submit to a medical exam, or remain symptom-free for a specified amount of time before returning to work.